arodland/swr/README.md

+## swr

+Is a program for driving the EA4FRB SARK100 antenna analyzer (also sold as the LXQQFY MR300 or KKmoon MR300) and making pretty graphs.

 ## To run

 * Connect the meter, put it in PC Link mode, and find out what port it's on.